JustinSQiu/STAT-4830-curriculum-learning-project/README.md

    Note that throughout the setup, you may need to tune the directories and paths a bit to get it to work.
 All of my experiments were run on the Penn NLP GPU cluster, and I cannot verify that these paths work locally because my computer cannot locally laod in the base models and train them.

-5. **Inference:**: If you are on a slurm cluster, you can do as follows.
+5. **Inference:** If you are on a slurm cluster, you can do as follows.
 You may need to first modify inference.py to point to the location of your trained model.
    ```bash
    cd src/reasoning_context_model
    sbatch scripts/inference.sh